Typhoon Ida (1958): Impact

+Japan

 While Typhoon Ida was striking Japan, it produced heavy rainfall that reached 748.6 mm on Mount Amagi on the Izu Peninsula.
 In the capital city of Tokyo, the storm dropped almost 430 mm of rainfall, which was the highest daily total since record-keeping began in 1876.
 Across the country, the rains caused flooding along the Kano, Merugo, and Arakawa rivers; the flooding of the Kano River destroyed to villages along the Izu Peninsula.
 The rains resulted in at least 1,900 landslides, including 786 in the Tokyo area.
 There was a storm tide of 1.1 m in Chiba, which flooded 120,000 acres of rice fields.
 Along the coast, there were 32 ships that were missing or sunk, and another 20 were damaged.
 In addition to the rains, the typhoon produced winds of up to 160 km/h, with gusts of 130 km/h recorded in Tokyo; however, wind damage was minor.

 A report by Time Magazine in early October 1958 referred to Ida as the worst Japanese typhoon in 24 years, since the 1934 Muroto typhoon.
 In the Tokyo area, the storm caused widespread power outages and severely disrupted the transportation system.
 During the storm, communications were severed with the Izu Peninsula, where damage was heaviest.
 Across the country, more than 520,000 homes were flooded, which is the most on record.
 As a result, the Japan Meteorological Agency gave Ida the special local name of the "Kanogawa Typhoon".
 The typhoon damaged 16,743 homes to some degree, including 2,118 that were destroyed and another 2,175 that were severely damaged.
 Although it was initially reported that the storm left about 500,000 people homeless, the total was later lowered to 12,000 people left homeless due to the storm.
 In addition, the typhoon destroyed more than 244 road or rail bridges.
-Overall damage was estimated at $50 million (1958 USD), or 20.6 billion yen.
+Overall damage was estimated at $50 million (1958 USD, $544.6 million in 2024), or 20.6 billion yen.
 Overall, the typhoon injured 1,138 people and killed a total of 1,269 people.
 This makes Ida the sixth-deadliest storm in the country, behind Typhoon Ruth in 1951, Typhoon Marie in 1954, Typhoon Ida in 1945, the 1934 Muroto typhoon, and Typhoon Vera in 1959.
 Included in the death toll were 381 people that were missing and presumed killed.

 After the storm subsided, the United States military provided supplies and soldiers to assist in relief work.
 About 200 firemen along the Kano River assisted in relief efforts.